Madina book 1 infographic

 Related Posts

-The Categories of Plural
+The Types of Indeclinable

 Numbers in Arabic are fully declinable nouns